 Addison Field Court

-The Addison Field Court is located at 3 Friendship Plaza (also known as 131 W. Lake Street), directly next to the Addison Police Department and the Addison Village Hall.
-There is a free parking lot available onsite.
-There are many types of cases that are heard at the Addison Field Court including traffic tickets, misdemeanors as well as various local ordinances violations
+The Addison Field Court, previously located at 3 Friendship Plaza (also known as 131 W. Lake Street), directly next to the Addison Police Department and the Addison Village Hall is presently closed.

 SEXNER’S PRO LEGAL TIP: Unless a criminal or traffic case gets completely dismissed, or a defendant is found not guilty as a result of a trial, there is a very good chance that the court will sentence that person to either supervision, conditional discharge or probation.
 Sentences are often different in that some such sentences may require community service, some may require jail, some may require fines, and some may require any combination of these requirements.
 But although each is often different, they’re all similar in the fact that each generally requires the person to stay out of trouble during the pendency of the sentence.

 When the judge signs a sentencing order on a case, whether in Cook, Lake, Kane, DuPage, McHenry or any other Illinois county, the court form usually allows the judge to write in various requirements for the sentence.
 But parts of the form are pre-printed and contain requirements that always apply to each such case.
 Sometimes the form will say not to possess weapons, not to take any drugs or alcohol, or not to leave the state or other such directives.
 But the form almost always says something about NOT violating any laws during the sentence.